- It takes about six years for a collision to no longer factor into the premium you pay.

 Low auto insurance rates are no accident

 Your driving record and insurance history factor heavily into the auto insurance rate you pay.
-If you’ve been involved in an at-fault collision, you know this to be true.
-The good news is a collision won't follow you forever.
+If you have been involved in an at-fault collision, you know this to be true.
+The good news is a collision will not follow you forever.
 In the meantime, the best way to drive down your auto insurance rates is to shop around.
-It’s the only way to know for certain that you’re getting the lowest rate possible.
+It is the only way to know for certain that you are getting the lowest rate possible.